 Furthermore, a large body of research on the links between social media and mental health indicates that simply spending time on these apps can lower one’s mood and increase symptoms of anxiety and depression.
 Studies show a clear connection between social media and loneliness, as well as social media and depression.
 Most research shows that both measures go up the more time a teen spends using the apps (although a new study from August 2020 questions these findings).
 While social media can help teens feel connected, particularly during this time of more limited social interaction, sadfishing doesn’t appear to be a beneficial or productive way to get support.

-It’s true that teens tend to seek approval and attention from peers more actively than from parents, and sadfishing may be one way they do that.
-But even when the responses to their posts are positive and sympathetic, the satisfaction is typically superficial and passes quickly.
-On the other hand, the knowledge that their parents are unconditionally supportive and will be there to listen without judgment, no matter what, provides a solid, lasting foundation that teens can fall back on during difficult times.
+- • Make sure you give teens the message that they are unconditionally supported and loved.
+Teens at this age often seem be more focused on getting approval and attention from peers rather than parents, and sadfishing may be one way they do that.
+But the knowledge that their parents are their biggest fans provides a solid, lasting foundation that teens can fall back on during difficult times.

-While all teens need a compassionate ear, many adolescents may also need education about the effect of their social media posts.
-They may not realize that the sadfishing phenomenon might actually be preventing teens who really need it from getting help.
+- • Parents can educate teens about the effect of their social media posts.
+They may not realize that the sadfishing phenomenon might actually be preventing teens with mental health issues from getting the help they need.
 In addition, they may not know that sadfishing can attract online predators who see emotional and vulnerable teens as potential victims.
-That’s another reason why parents should make sure that teens understand that the messages they’re putting out into the world may bring back responses they don’t want.

 Ultimately, regular face-to-face conversations between parents and children will yield the most accurate and honest information about what a teen is going through.
 When teens don’t fear being disciplined or judged when they open up, parents can learn what’s really happening.
-Whether or not families decide to seek mental health treatment as a result, these conversations will undoubtedly strengthen the parent-child relationship.
+These conversations will undoubtedly strengthen the parent-child relationship.

 J Adol Health.
 2020 Aug.